Hebrews 13:17–25 . . .

 25Grace be with you all (13:22–25).

 Finally, this letter's closing is short.
 These final verses continue to express the author's heartfelt affection, as he addresses his friends and in his plea to them to take the words of his exhortation in a well-meant sense.
 The writer's own view of his message is that he's simply fulfilling the same ministry that he'd urged upon his readers in 3:13.
 His "word of exhortation" in v.
 22 comes from the Greek word "paraklesis," which relates to comfort or consolation.
 It's reminiscent of his encouraging words in 10:25.
-If we look back, we can easily find expressions of his passionate concern for the people's spiritual welfare; this care and concerns has been expressed throughout this letter.
+If we look back, we can easily find expressions of his passionate concern for the people's spiritual welfare; this care and concerns have been expressed throughout this letter.

 In v.
 23, the author announces to his friends that Timothy has now been released, presumably from prison, and may be able to join him on his proposed visit to their community.
 And, in v.
 24a's "Greet all your leaders and all the Lord’s people," his readers were asked to personally greet their leaders for him.
 This phrase appears to indicate that this letter wasn't addressed to church leaders themselves but to the church at large, including possibly some home churches, as in "all the Lord's people."
 And v.
 24b's "Those from Italy send you greetings" isn't meant to suggest that "Hebrews" was written from Italy; if that were so, the author would have written "Those in (or of) Italy."
 Instead, the phrase designates a group of Italians who lived where the author wrote this letter.